 Also catching our eye were the more creative, some might say wacky side of the spectrum: a monster-truck Hilux (which was up for sale) and the bright FJ ‘Coffee Cruiser’ owned by Clive and Claire which was rightly nominated as one of the People’s Choice Award Top 10 out of all present.

-All in all, Simply Japanese was a petrolhead’s delight and an excuse to show off some of our favourite GT86 creations.
-For more information on the GT86 range, click here.
+All in all, Simply Japanese at the National Motor Museum was a petrolhead’s delight and an excuse to show off some of our favourite GT86 creations.